jamesabel/muslice/readme.md

     also be imported into your DAW (e.g. ProTools) for manual remixing, enhancement and mastering.
   - Create an initial stereo mix in both .wav and .mp3 formats.

+## Usage ##

+First, create a Python virtual environment (AKA virtualenv or venv).
+Use `make_venv.sh` to do this.
+Then run `muslice.sh`.
+It will create an initial 'shell' `muslice_config.json`.
+Manually edit `muslice_config.json` to configure the input and output folders, as well as what recordings to ignore.

 ## Requirements ##